ferdinandvanwyk/gs2_correlation/doc/source/getting_started.rst

 ----------------------

 At the moment, `gs2_correlation` requires at least Python 3.4.
-No support for previous versions is planned due to backwards incompatibility.
+No support for previous versions is planned due to backwards incompatibility, however getting it to run under Python 2 shouldn't be a problem due to the use of very standard and otherwise well supported libraries.

 Install Dependencies
 --------------------